-^{68.} In Canada, S&P Global Ratings will apply the global criteria, subject to the following considerations.
+67. In Canada, S&P Global Ratings will apply the global criteria, subject to the following considerations.

-- ^{69.} Further to the discussion of insolvency remoteness of SPEs in the "Insolvency-Remoteness Of SPEs" section above, the most widely used form of SPE in Canadian securitization transactions is a trust.
-Although less prevalent, limited partnership SPEs and corporate entities are also used on occasion. - ^{70.} We take into account the following considerations in the assessment of the insolvency remoteness of trust SPEs and limited partnership SPEs used in Canadian securitization transactions.
+- 68. Further to the discussion of insolvency remoteness of SPEs in Section B above, the most widely used form of SPE in Canadian securitization transactions is a trust.
+Although less prevalent, limited partnership SPEs and corporate entities are also used on occasion. - 69.
+The following considerations are taken into account in the assessment of the insolvency remoteness of trust SPEs and limited partnership SPEs used in Canadian securitization transactions.